 About

-Cartwright’s PhD was a deep dive into ‘trauma-informed’ artist practice and the potential of collage for both trauma-informed practice and research methodology.
-She was based at University of Exeter in cultural/human geography and at the University of West of England at the Centre for Fine Print Research.
-Her thesis can be found here.
+I have a Masters in Multidisciplinary Printmaking (distinction) from the University of the West of England, Bristol, UK (2018).
+My PhD, awarded 2024, was a deep dive into ‘trauma-informed’ artist practice and the potential of collage for both trauma-informed practice and research methodology.
+My thesis can be found here.
 Funded by the South West and Wales Doctoral Training Partnership, Arts and Humanities Research Board.

 Small but Mighty, Bankside Gallery, Sept 2025